TheGraphVertices/Bridge/README.md

-Bridge between the GPIO sensor inputs and the database backend.
+Bridge between the GPIO sensor inputs from the esp32, then the pi, and then the database backend.